Anomalous diffusion by fractal homogenization: The multiscale ansatz

 To make this idea precise, we introduce an multiscale ansatz for~$\theta_{m}$, denoted by~$\tilde\theta_{m}$, which is built from~$\theta_{m-1}$ and the correctors defined in the previous section.
 Our strategy is very simple: we will plug~$\tilde{\theta}_{m}$ into the equation for $\theta_m$ and estimate the error.
 We will show that it is small enough to conclude that~$\tilde{\theta}_{m}$ is close to~$\theta_m$.
 Since we built~$\tilde{\theta}_{m}$ from~$\theta_{m-1}$, we will be able to relate~$\theta_m$ to~$\theta_{m-1}$ and, in particular, obtain~\eqref{e.m.stepdown}.

-The definition of~$\tilde\theta_{m}$ is motivated by the usual two-scale ansatz used in classical homogenization, in which one attaches the periodic correctors to the (usually smooth) solution of the macroscopic equation.
-However, it is necessarily more complicated, for several reasons.
+The definition of~$\tilde\theta_{m}$ is motivated by the usual two-scale ansatz used in classical homogenization, in which one attaches the periodic correctors to the (usually smooth) solution of the macroscopic equation, as explained in the discussion above~\eqref{e.ansatz.guess.0}.
+However, it is necessarily more complicated than the naive guess~\eqref{e.ansatz.guess.0}, for several reasons.

 First of all, there are actually three different ``fast'' scales in the equation for~$\theta_m$: \begin{enumerate} \item[(i)] the smallest spatial scale~$\ep_m$, which is the length scale of the shear flows;